sphen13/watchman-monitoring-plugins/Plugins/macOS/_check_munki/README.md

 #              - Nudge user after daysBeforeAlert
 #              - Add Apple Updates to the list of pendingInstalls
 # 2019-09-30  v1.2
 #              - Add more variables to GUI/plist
 # 2020-05-26  v1.3.1
 #              - Remove Munki from public facing reports
+# 2020-06-22  v1.4
+#              - Dont alert on certain temp errors
 ```